 When a Flood Risk Assessment is required:

 You need to do a flood risk assessment for most developments within one of the flood zones.
+Full guidance is provided within the National Planning Practice Guidance but a summary is provided below.

 This includes developments: